 Proposed rule change updates 2013-2017 - Update January 2013: The Department of Veteran Affairs has proposed comprehensive changes to the pension program, which includes instituting a three year look back period on transfers.
 See Federal Registrar.
 The proposed rule changes are subject to a public comment period, many of such comments questioning the authority of the VA to make the changes without an affirmative act of Congress.
 Update May 2013: Congress has proposed instituting a look back period on transfers for purposes of the Pension benefits discussed below.
 See S. 748 here.
 Update January 2015: Congress has failed to pass several similar bills, and none are currently on the verge of passage, although eventual passage of some form of look back period in the next year or two is deemed likely.
 Update November 2016: Having failed to get Congress to grant it broad rule-making powers, the Department of Veterans Affairs has stated it will promulgate some version of the rule changes originally proposed in January 2013, on or after April 2017, and more recently, ‘later this Summer’.
 However, the Department has refused to indicate whether there will be any changes to the proposals following the public comment period.
+Rules have changed in the Code of Federal Regulations effective October 18, 2018.

 Many qualified Ohio veterans are not aware of medical, compensation and/or pension benefits to which they are entitled.
 Surviving spouses and dependents of deceased veterans in Ohio may also be eligible for benefits.
 Of particular importance to those individuals faced with the costs of long-term care, veteran benefits may be available to provide home care, and/or help pay for home care, assisted living care, and nursing home care under the Aid and Attendance Pension.
 Read below for more information on these important benefits, including the Examples.